Gerry Alanguilan: Creative influences

-Alanguilan has cited Barry Windsor-Smith, Alfredo Alcala, Frank Miller, Katsuhiro Otomo and Alan Moore as creative influences, in particular Moore's 1980s reinterpretation of Marvelman.
+Alanguilan has cited Barry Windsor-Smith, Alfredo Alcala, Frank Miller, Katsuhiro Otomo, and Alan Moore as creative influences, in particular Moore's 1980s reinterpretation of Marvelman.

 Comics career

-Early Submissions
+Early submissions

-Alanguilan first submissions to Marvel Comics around 1986, while he was still in school.
-While these early submissions were met with rejections, Alanguilan was nevertheless encouraged by the fact that the rejection letters showed that at the very least, the executives at Marvel knew him and his work.
-This early period of sending submissions and receiving rejection letters lasted about seven years, during which Alanguilan sent submissions both to Marvel and to DC Comics.
+Alanguilan first made submissions to Marvel Comics around 1986, while he was still in school.
+While these early submissions were met with rejections, Alanguilan was nevertheless encouraged by the fact that the rejection letters showed that, at the least, the executives at Marvel knew him and his work.
+This early period of sending submissions and receiving rejection letters lasted about seven years, during which Alanguilan sent submissions both to Marvel and DC Comics.

 Alanguilan temporarily gave up on comics from 1993 to 1994.
 In his own blogpost, as reported by GMA News Online's Victor Rosero, he recounted: "From 1993 to 1994 I never drew anything.
 I went back to Architecture and worked as a draftsman and construction supervisor.
 I thought comics and I were done.
 But if comics is in your blood there’s no discouragement strong enough to keep you from drawing.
 And I eventually went back."